zsc000722/PPT/README.md

 ## 2. Datasets

-We use ShapeNet, ScanObjectNN, ModelNet40 and ShapeNetPart in this work.
+We use ScanObjectNN, ModelNet40 and ShapeNetPart in this work.
 See [DATASET.md](./DATASET.md) for details.

 <!-- ## 3.
 PPT Models
 | Task              | Dataset        | Config                                                                         | Acc.       | Download                                                                                 |